Ground-level power supply: Ansaldo Tramwave

 Derived from Ansaldo Stream and developed by Italian company Ansaldo STS (which later became Hitachi Rail STS), the Ansaldo TramWave ground-level power supply system successfully entered commercial application in 2017, with the opening of Zhuhai tram Line 1 first phase in China.
 The tram is the first fully low-floor tram system adopting ground level power supply technology.
 Later in 2017, Western Suburb Line in Beijing was opened with the same technology from Ansaldo.
 The technology has been licensed to CRRC Dalian and all the technologies were transferred to China.

+In 2019, Zhuhai City evaluated whether to dismantle the tram line, after 3 years of operation.
+As of 2024, CRRC Dalian opposes dismantling, proposing to restart operation.